Skip to content

 United Way of the Midlands

-Iowa State University Extension and Outreach - Greene County
+Iowa State University Extension and Outreach - Delaware County

 Offers free public Wi-fi services to those in need at every Extension and Outreach office.
 Can sit in the parking lot and use this service or, if the office is open, check to see if there is space available for use.